"The Effects of Individualized Music Listening on Affective, Behavioral" by T. T. Lineweaver, T. R. Bergeson et al.

 Music and Health Institute Terms

-Agitation; Alzheimer's and Related Dementias; Anxiety; Confusion; Depression; Elderly; Long-Term Care Facility; Mental Health; Music Listening; Neurodegenerative Disorders; Questionnaires; Symptom Management
+Agitation; Alzheimer's and Related Dementias; Anxiety; Confusion; Depression; Elderly; Long-Term Care Facility; Mental Health; Music Listening; Neurodegenerative Disorders; Subjective Measures; Symptom Management

 Indexed Terms